Find Affordable College Courses

 $11,958 Average Tuition & Fees

 Our analysis found Louisiana State University and Agricultural & Mechanical College to be the best value school for linguistics and comparative literature students who want to pursue a degree in Louisiana.
-Louisiana State University is a fairly large public school located in the medium-sized city of Baton Rouge.
+Louisiana State University is a very large public school located in the medium-sized city of Baton Rouge.

 $60,814 Average Tuition & Fees